-The Public Information Bureau is has two public information officers (PIOs); one that oversees the Iowa State Patrol media inquiries and one that oversees the Investigative Operations Divisions media inquiries.
+The Public Information Bureau is has two public information officers (PIOs); one that oversees the lowa State Patrol media inquiries and one that oversees the Investigative Operations Divisions media inquiries.
 The PIB is responsible for coordinating and fulfilling Freedom of Information Act requests, Department-wide events, social media accounts, the DPS website, general citizen inquiries, and keeping the Commissioner of Public Safety up-to-date on relevant news events, articles or topics related to public safety.
+In FY 2016, the PIB fulfilled approximately 150 records requests from the media and/or citizens for public information and over 1,000 media inquiries about incidents or crimes.